darkquasar/darkquasar.github.io/_posts/2017-05-13-Detecting-WMI-Persistence.md

+---
+layout: post
+title: Tales of a Threat Hunter 2
-Threat Hunting: Detecting WMI Persistence
+subtitle: Detecting WMI Persistence
+---

+What is WMI?
 =========================

 WMI is Microsoft's implementation of WBEM (Web Based Enterprise Management) which is based on